ShymaaIsmail/airbnb-clone-project/README.md

   <summary><strong>ALX- ProDev-frontend Program</strong></summary>

 ## 🏆 Project Goals
 This project is a full-stack clone of the popular accommodation booking platform AirBnB.
-The goal is to build a functional web application that allows users to browse property listings, view detailed property information, and complete bookings.
-The project will cover frontend development, backend APIs, database design, and deployment.
+The goal is to build a functional web application that allows users to:
+- Browse property listings
+- View detailed property information
+- Complete bookings

+The application will incorporate a responsive frontend, robust backend APIs,well-structured database design, and deployment to a production environment.

 ## ⚙️ Technology Stack